Threading together cultures through craft, Clo de Vila is a celebration of embroidery and community, driven by a desire for authenticity.

 After a decade in fashion working on luxury pieces for labels including Dior, Valentino, Yves Saint Laurent and Givenchy, Justine realised that ‘Made in Europe’ often translated to ‘partly made in India’ – with the Indian artisans responsible for embellishing exquisite catwalk creations going uncredited.
 A two-year tenure at a Chennai-based embroidery atelier teeming with talent crystallised Justine’s conviction that the country’s hidden craftsmen deserved real recognition.

-Like a curiosity cabinet of treasures discovered at the world’s most fabulous flea market, the Clo de Vila look is eclectic yet expertly curated – combining the time-honoured traditions of Indian artisans with haute couture embroidery techniques and an offbeat sense of humour.
+Like a curiosity cabinet of treasures discovered at the world’s most fabulous flea market, the Clo de Vila look is eclectic yet expertly curated – combining the time-honoured traditions of French and Indian artisans with haute couture embroidery techniques and an offbeat sense of humour.

 This connecting of worlds echoes the act of embroidery itself.
 Even in our recent isolation, embroidery is a way to connect to the human touch.
 Incredibly demanding, it requires patience, time and the full attention of another person.
 Long used as a medium to tell personal stories, embroidery can be seen as a kind of sewn autograph, a tactile language, demonstrating the magic of one mind communicating messages to another through stitches.

-Through thoughtful collections, Clo de Vila aims to honour the heritage and process of Indian craft.
+Through thoughtful collections, Clo de Vila aims to honour the heritage and process of handmade craft.
 In a world of fast-fashion and throwaway trends, the label highlights a slower art form.
 Absorbing and mindful, and with a repetitive, almost ritualistic quality, hand-embroidery provides the perfect antidote to the relentless pace of modern life – valuing longevity over immediacy.